Nippon Kaigun

 In Japan, which had limited financial resources, the concept of the so-called French young school (jeune ecole), assuming the construction of rather light ships.
 The experiences of the Sino-Japanese war and the Battle of the Yalu River made the Japanese reject French concepts and adopted British ones (with local alterations).
 Thanks to huge war contributions, they could commission the construction of a battleship fleet (built by the British), which brought Japan victory in the war with Russia in 1904-1905.

-GMT-JAP-001 Japanese starter fleet
+GMT-JAP-001 Japanese Navy Squadron

 This is the perfect set for the beginning of the adventure with the Japanese fleet.
 It includes the following: